-In Summer 2018, Site Gallery, together with project partners Yorkshire Artspace, S1 Artspace, Bloc Projects and Museums Sheffield, were awarded £375,000 by Freelands Foundation to take part in The Freelands Artist Programme.
+In Summer 2018, Site Gallery, together with project partners Yorkshire Artspace, S1 Artspace, Bloc Projects and Museums Sheffield, were awarded £375,000 by Freelands Foundation to run Platform – an artists development initiative, as part of The Freelands Artist Programme.

 The Freelands Artist Programme was created to support and enhance collaboration between 80 emerging artists and four arts organisations, to build and strengthen professional arts practice outside of London.
-This new programme provide funding, totalling £1.5 million over a five-year period, to organisations in each of the four nations in the UK.
-Each institution will curate a series of two-year programmes with five artists annually, allowing those artists to receive much needed support across both creative and professional development.
+This new programme provides funding, totalling £1.5 million over a five-year period, to organisations in each of the four nations in the UK.
+Each institution was tasked with curating will curate a series of two-year programmes with five artists annually, allowing those artists to receive much needed support across both creative and professional development.

 Artists are on the programme for a two year period and receive over £20,000 of investment, including a £10,000 bursary, production grants and travel budget.
 In year one of the programme, the residents work towards a cross-site, work-in-progress exhibition taking place in the summer months, which provides artists with professional installation shots and commissioned texts on their work; the second year is focused on the individual needs of each artist and addresses subsequent questions that arise from the show in year one.
 The cohort also has the opportunity to participate in a group trip.